istresearch/scrapy-cluster/docs/README.md

 ...
 ```

-in order to view the documentation as you live edit it on your machine.
+You will now be able to view the documentation as you live edit it on your machine.
 Note that the `default` theme is overridden by readthedocs when uploading, so don't mind that the local documentation is different from what you see online.